GSA/digitalgov.gov/content/communities/communicators.md

 dg_logo: communities-communicators.svg
 date: 2021-02-24 18:49:00 -0500
 title: Join the Communicators Community
+summary: "Improve written and verbal communication to make government more effective."

 deck: Share and learn with communications and public affairs practitioners.

 # See all authors at https://digital.gov/authors